After Nice attack, French Muslims feel fear and alienation

 Bouhlel left Tunisia in 2005.
 His family have painted a picture of a man who suffered "psychiatric troubles" and was prone to depression and violent outbursts.
 He had several run-ins with the law, including a conviction in March this year for hurling a wooden pallet in a road rage incident.

-Relatives and friends of Bouhlel also described a man who at least until recently drank heavily, smoked marijuana and womanised - behaviour at odds with a devout Muslim life.
+Relatives and friends of Bouhlel also described a man who at least until recently drank heavily, smoked marijuana and womanized - behavior at odds with a devout Muslim life.

 Elabed Lofti, the imam for Antibes and Juan-Les-Pins, is among Muslim leaders in southeastern France who have distanced their community from the attacker.